OfficeDev/office-js-docs/reference/openspec.md

 ## Host, platform information and diagnostic information
 See planned [additions to the Office.Context object](https://github.com/OfficeDev/office-js-docs/tree/ContextAdditions_OpenSpec).
 These updates provide add-in runtime environment information and diagnostics information.

-## Single sign-on capability
-Explore initial design for enabling single sign-on in Office Add-ins.

-**See the [Single Sign On spec](https://github.com/OfficeDev/office-js-docs/tree/Addin_SSO_OpenSpec) to learn more and provide your feedback.**